Snyk sponsored this post.

 The Evolution of Application Security

 The evolution of application security is also a hot button topic that will be addressed.
 Garrett Gross, a Rapid7 technical advisor for application security, and Alyssa Miller, a Snyk application security advocate, will share how application security is evolving.

 “We constantly hear about security shifting left in the Software Development Lifecycle (SDLC),” Debois commented, “but what about development pushing right as teams continue to deploy apps using cloud and container technologies?
 In order for modern-day application security programs to achieve success, there is a need for shared responsibility across development, security and operations teams.”

 “By integrating security earlier, with a developer-centric mindset, development teams can trust that their ops and security peers share in their mission to release good software, fast,” he added.

 Beyond the many great talks to review and slot in, the hardest logistical challenge has been finding a good online platform.

 “Logistically the hardest thing to come by is an affordable venue to hold a big event,” Debois said.
 “The equivalent is now picking the right online platform.
 This is definitely not a polished space yet, and everybody is tuning their solution.
 The challenge is to create a ‘warm’ always on event, which is why we went for a 24-hour approach.”

 Amazon Web Services (AWS), CircleCI, CloudBees, Cloud Native Computing Foundation and LightStep are sponsors of The New Stack.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, JFrog, Real, Bit.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: JFrog, Real.